-The following Responding Well guide aims to explain what support you can expect from the Church.
-Download the guide or click the image below.
+The Responding Well guide aims to explain what support you can expect from the Church.
+Download the guide or click the image to the right.

 As a Safeguarding Team, we endeavour to provide the highest level of professional service and support as possible.

-However, if you are concerned about any safeguarding practice or service you have seen or received either from the team, a church, or another part of the Diocesan support structure, please do contact us.
+However, if you are concerned about any safeguarding practice or service you have seen or received. either from the Diocesan team, a church, or another part of the Diocesan support structure, please do contact us.

-If you do not feel comfortable raising it with the team directly, you can approach the Chair of the Diocesan Safeguarding Advisory Panel, Dr Liza Thompson on DSAPChair@rochester.anglican.org
+If you do not feel comfortable raising your concern with the team directly, you can approach the Chair of the Diocesan Safeguarding Advisory Panel, Dr Liza Thompson on DSAPChair@rochester.anglican.org

-In this short video, Dr Liza Thompson, the Independent Chair of the Diocesan Safeguarding Advisory Panel, explains more about how victims and survivors can help us shape and improve our response.
+In this short video (see above), Dr Liza Thompson, the Independent Chair of the Diocesan Safeguarding Advisory Panel, explains more about how victims and survivors can help us shape and improve our response.
 (Captions available)